GDPR

 What rights do I have?

-In connection with the processing of personal data by KFE, you have the right to:
+In connection with the processing of personal data by Legal Building, you have the right to:

 1. access the content of your data (art.
 15 of the GDPR),